Kostra0ne/dev-squad-911/module-2/week-1/day-5/1-CRUD-app/readme.md

-tech talk : what the heck does MVC stands for ?
+tech talk : what the heck does M.V.C stands for ?
 -----------------------------------
 code along : create a CRUD app with 1 collection
 -----------------------------------